rjfranco/retreet/README.markdown

 ## Quick Notes

-- Still very, very basic, and "unpolished"
-- User Model is now working
-- Micropost Model is partially complete
+- Basic, but it works.
+Lacks a little bit of polish, I intend to work on that soon.
-- Styles are very incomplete
+- Styles are incomplete
 - Not designed for use on an external network, I have no idea what kinds of security issues may be lurking in here.

 ## Yours - [Ramiro Jr. Franco](mailto:rjfranco@gmail.com)